myTerminal/myterminal-cli/README.md

     myterminal-cli --config=~/configs.json

-*myterminal* will start and the rest should all be simple.
+*myterminal-cli* will start and the rest should all be simple.

-You can also start *myterminal* without supplying the configuration file path, in which case it will start with a configuration file named *myterminal-configs.json* placed at your home (~/) directory.
+You can also start *myterminal-cli* without supplying the configuration file path, in which case it will start with a configuration file named *myterminal-configs.json* placed at your home (~/) directory.
 If the file does not exist, it will be created when the application is started for the first time.

 ### Legacy Mode

-Since version 2, *myterminal* uses an entirely new interface which does not work well on Windows.
-Hence *myterminal* starts in the legacy mode in Windows, which means almost the same functionality, with the old interface.
+Since version 2, *myterminal-cli* uses an entirely new interface which does not work well on Windows.
+Hence *myterminal-cli* starts in the legacy mode in Windows, which means almost the same functionality, with the old interface.

-To force the modern mode in Windows, start *myterminal* as
+To force the modern mode in Windows, start *myterminal-cli* as

     myterminal-cli --modern